arkoc/git-ops-starter/README.md

 - Redis (managed service by Azure)
 - Azure Service Bus
 - Typescript with Next.js and deployed in Vercel
-- Cloudflare
+- Cloudflare for DNS management
-- Lets-Encrypt
+- Lets-Encrypt for SSL management
-- Azure DevOps Pipelines
+- Azure DevOps Pipelines for builds and deployments
-- Datadog
+- Datadog for monitoring

 ## :newspaper: Story